DeepDoge/devcontainer/README.md

 # nvim-devcontainer

 `nvim-devcontainer` is a tool that allows you to build and run Docker containers with a NeoVim development environment based on a `devcontainer.json` file in your project.
 It provides an isolated NeoVim environment that can be shared between different projects, similar to the experience of [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers).
-This new version of `nvim-devcontainer` brings several improvements and changes to its usage and functionality.

 ## Note